 If you don’t meet the work history requirements, have low income, and limited resources, you could apply for Supplemental Security Income.

 To file a claim, you must have a disability for at least twelve consecutive months.
-Typically, it’s best to apply for benefits after a year because it’s easier to prove the disability is permanent.
+We recommend filing a claim right away to get the review process started.

 The initial review and decision could take several months.
-Unfortunately, most people are denied.
-If you want to file an appeal, that could take up to a year or longer.
+Unfortunately, most people are denied. could the appeal process can take up to a year or longer.

 When you submit your application, the federal Social Security Administration will review your documents.
 If you meet all requirements, a representative for the SSA forwards your request to the state agency to review for approval or denial.

-There are five factors to determine if applicants qualify for benefits:
+There are five steps in the process to determine if applicants qualify for benefits:

 Once the state agency finishes reviewing the application and makes a decision, they return it to the Social Security Administration, which will either agree with the decision or not.
 They’ll notify you by mail.

 SSDI and SSI are not interchangeable.
-Social Security Disability Insurance (SSDI) is available to injured individuals who have an adequate work history and earn up to the maximum income.
-Supplemental Security Income (SSI) insurance is for those who never worked, don’t have enough work history, or come from a low-income household.
+Social Security Disability Insurance (SSDI) is available to disabled individuals who have an adequate work history.
+Supplemental Security Income (SSI) insurance is for those who have never worked, don’t have a substantial work history, or come from a low-income household.

 Benefits for Social Security Disability are funded by payroll taxes taken out from your paycheck.
 There’s a waiting period of five months for all applicants, which means you can’t receive benefit payments until your disability keeps you out of work for at least five months.

 The amount of money you receive will depend on your earnings while you were still working.
 If you receive SSDI coverage for two years, you could qualify for Medicare.
-Your spouse and children might also be able to receive benefits from Social Security Disability.
+Your spouse and minor children might also be able to receive SSDI benefits from Social Security.

 General fund taxes provide payments for Supplemental Security Income benefits.
 Instead of using your work history to determine if you qualify, the agency reviews your assets and income.

 To collect SSI payments, individuals must have a limited income and less than $2,000 in assets.
-Couples should have less than $3,000 in assets.
+Couples must have less than $3,000 in assets.

 There are four methods you can use to file your claim for SSDI benefits.